 The Managing Board proposes an interim dividend pay-out of EUR 66 million in addition to the interim dividend of EUR 31 million already paid out based on the H1 2017 performance.
-This second interim dividend amounts to EUR 1.06 per share (after the EUR 0.49 per share at H1 2017), leading to a total dividend per share of EUR EUR 1.55 for the full-year 2017.
-The full-year 2016 dividend amounted to EUR 0.40 per share.
+This second interim dividend amounts to EUR 0.45 per share (after the EUR 0.21 per share at H1 2017), leading to a total dividend per share of EUR EUR 0.66 for the full-year 2017.
+The full-year 2016 dividend amounted to EUR 0.17 per share.

-The total pay-out ratio in 2017 amounts to 45% of the net profit attributable to the shareholder of the company.
+The total pay-out ratio in 2017 amounts to 45% of the profit after tax attributable to shareholders of the company for NIBC and 45% for NIBC Bank.
 The calculation of the maximum distributable amount, as set out in article 2.2.1 of the Regulation 'specific provisions CRDIV and CRR' of De Nederlandsche Bank N.V. of 9 December 2013, containing requirements to the maximum distributable amount and the calculation thereof, provides enough head room to pay out this dividend.